dydx404/EIE-Risc-V-CPU/.github/pull_request_template.md

+# Pull Request

 ## Summary

-What does this PR implement?
+Explain what this PR does and why.

 ## Related Task

-- Link to section in `docs/TASKS.md`
+Link the task from `docs/TASKS.md`
+Example: `SC1 — ALU`

 ## Changes

-- Bullet list of key changes
+- What modules/files did you modify?
+- Any new modules?
+- Any interface changes?

 ## Testing

-- Testbench(es) used:
-- How you verified correctness:
+- How did you verify correctness?
+- What testbenches ran?
+- Any known limitations?

 ## Notes

-- Limitations
-- TODOs
+Anything important for reviewers to know.